Wedding guests watch two ceremonies

 Bride-to-be Caroline said: "We're very excited about sharing our big day with the royals."

-Lauran Roberts and Thomas Williams were getting married on the same date - and exactly the same time - as the royal couple.
+Lauran Roberts and Thomas Williams also got married on the same date and time - as the royal couple.

-The facilities manager and scaffolder are going back to Deri, in Caerphilly where they met about 11 years ago to tie the knot.
+The facilities manager and scaffolder went back to Deri, in Caerphilly where they met about 11 years ago to tie the knot.

-On sharing the date, bride-to-be Lauran said: "I quite like it".
+On sharing the date, Lauran said: "I quite like it".

+Also tying the knot was Rhondda Cynon Taff couple Sera Musgrove and Aaron Loveluck-Frank, whose wedding was later immortalised by anonymous plastic bag artist Bagsy.

 Are you having a street party or celebration?
 Get in touch with us.